The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 You Need A Calendar System

-This might be included in your task management system (next section), but if it isn't or you are just starting and need something simple, there's nothing wrong with just a good ol' calendar.
+This might be included in your task management system (next section), but if it isn't, or if you're just starting and need something simple, there's nothing wrong with a good ol' calendar.

 Google Calendar